giorgiocl/angular-example/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server with proxy

+Run `ng serve --open` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will add a proxy to connect any endpoint deployed in localhost:8080/api

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.